 b.
 If a student’s GPA is below 3.6 for two consecutive semesters he or she will be removed from the program and will need to reapply if he/she wishes to be reinstated.

-6. Members of the Aquinas Scholars have the right to use the Aquinas Scholars physical facilities in Murray Herrick Campus Center MHC 160B, including the computers in the lounge, and to partake in refreshments offered by the Aquinas Scholars.
+7. Members of the Aquinas Scholars have the right to use the Aquinas Scholars physical facilities in the Aquinas Scholars Lounge, located in Murray-Herrick, Room 200.
+Use of the Lounge includes the PCs, printer, and to partake in refreshments offered by the Aquinas Scholars.
 Students must agree not to allow non-Aquinas Scholars to utilize this space or consume products intended only for Aquinas Scholars.
 Students should understand that they will have their St. Thomas ID coded to gain entrance to this room and should also understand that they will be financially responsible for any damage they do to this room or the equipment in it.